jpukg/Jpa-Hibernate/readme.md

 ### Date Mapping ###
 Java 1.0, Java only had a java.util.Date type, which was both a date, time and milliseconds.
 In Java 1.1 this was expanded to support the common database types with java.sql.Date, java.sql.Time, and java.sql.Timestamp, then to support internationalization Java created the java.util.Calendar type

+Some databases do not have DATE and TIME types, only TIMESTAMP fields.

 you have a java.util.Date or java.util.Calendar will map database datetime datatype.